 - credit card through your local VCE office’s or general use Destiny One payment website OR

 - by cash or check at your local VCE office.

 The Plant Disease Clinic does not accept cash or check payments.

 - No refunds will be given for samples submitted to the VT Plant Disease Clinic, regardless of whether a specific diagnosis was possible for the sample.
 (See the terms and conditions).

-- Samples that are deemed “insufficient for diagnosis” can be resubmitted (only the same problem may be resubmitted) at no additional charge.
+- Diagnosticians will instruct how to resubmit samples deemed “insufficient for diagnosis” in the report (only the same problem may be resubmitted).